koroshiya/zetsubou-games-src/content/mygame/tomboys-need-love-too.md

 info = [
 	"Tomboys Need Love Too! is my fifth personal game project.", "Tomboys Need Love Too! is a Visual Novel.
 The main genres are romance and comedy.
-It is 65,000 words in length, and contains 5 different endings.", "Tomboys Need Love Too! has not yet been released."
+It is 65,000 words in length, and contains 5 different endings.", "Tomboys Need Love Too! was released on May 12th, 2017."
 ]

 story = [